-- When selecting a master's degree program in guidance counseling, students might want to choose a program that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the National Council for Accreditation of Teacher Education (NCATE).
+- Students who plan to pursue state licensure may want to limit their search to schools accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the National Council for Accreditation of Teacher Education (NCATE).

-- If students plan on working at inner-city schools, they might want to select a school that offers classes in bilingual education and cross-cultural counseling theory or a relevant foreign language.
+- If students plan on working at inner city schools, they might want to select a school that offers classes in bilingual education, cross-cultural counseling theory or a relevant foreign language.